princeton-nlp/SWE-agent/README.md

 [SWE-agent: EnIGMA][enigma] is a mode for solving offensive cybersecurity (capture the flag) challenges.
 EnIGMA achieves state-of-the-art results on multiple cybersecurity benchmarks (see [leaderboard](https://enigma-agent.com/#results)).
 The EnIGMA project introduced multiple features that are available in all modes of SWE-agent, such as the [debugger and server connection tools](https://swe-agent.com/0.7/background/iat/) and a [summarizer](https://swe-agent.com/0.7/config/summarizers/) to handle long outputs.
+Please use [SWE-agent 0.7](https://github.com/SWE-agent/SWE-agent/tree/v0.7) while we update EnIGMA for 1.0.

 [enigma]: https://enigma-agent.com
 [SWE-bench]: https://github.com/SWE-bench/SWE-bench